Ricston/mule-transport-netty-publisher/README.md

 WELCOME
 =======
-This is the Mule transport using Netty that supports Publish/Subscribe on raw TCP.
+This is the Mule transport implemente using Netty (http://netty.io) that supports Publish/Subscribe on raw TCP.
 Developed by Ricston Ltd (www.ricston.com).

 To compile and package from source, just execute: mvn package.
 This will also generate the Mule Studio plugin.